cfinotelli/cfinotelli/README.md

 🚀 I'm a front-end developer Web and Mobile

-💜 I'm a lover of Javascript/Typescript and its ecosystem
+💜 I'm a lover of Javascript/Typescript

 🙏 I'm a follower of Christ